Many confuse engineering management with project management. The overlap makes it easy to see why.

 This confusion can lead to hiring mistakes and inefficient workflows.

 A project manager ensures a project is delivered on time and within scope.
+Project management generally refers to managing a singular project.
 An engineering manager looks beyond a single project, focusing on team growth, technical strategy, and long-term impact.

 Understanding these differences is crucial for businesses and employees alike.